thesandybridge/seabridge_site/content/react_js_php.md

 ### React

-Previously we showed an example of how JavaScript can maniuplate the DOM.
+Previously we showed an example of how JavaScript can manipulate the DOM.
 Below is that same example using React.

 ```javascript